ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ### Activating a custom upload adapter

-Having implemented the adapter, you must figure out how to enable it in the editor.
+Having implemented the adapter, you must figure out how to enable it in the WYSIWYG editor.
 The good news is that it is pretty easy, and you do not need to {@link builds/guides/development/custom-builds rebuild the editor} to do that!

 You are going to extend the basic implementation presented in ["The anatomy of the adapter"](#the-anatomy-of-the-adapter) section of this guide so your custom adapter becomes an editor plugin.
-To do that, crate a simple standalone plugin (`MyCustomUploadAdapterPlugin`) that will {@link module:upload/filerepository~FileRepository#createLoader create an instance of the file loader} and glue it with your custom `MyUploadAdapter`.
+To do that, create a simple standalone plugin (`MyCustomUploadAdapterPlugin`) that will {@link module:upload/filerepository~FileRepository#createLoader create an instance of the file loader} and glue it with your custom `MyUploadAdapter`.

 ```js
 import ClassicEditor from '@ckeditor/ckeditor5-build-classic';